← MRI Terms

 • Age-related joint wear

-• Degenerative disc disease, which means wear-and-tear change in the spinal discs
+• Degenerative disc disease, wear-and-tear change in the spinal discs

 • More load on the facet joints after disc height loss